jarcane/clojurice/README.md

 ### Backend

 The main backend API can be found in `api.clj` and is written in [compojure-api](https://github.com/metosin/compojure-api).
+There is also a [tutorial](https://github.com/metosin/compojure-api/wiki/Tutorial) on working with compojure-api syntax.

 ### Frontend